Programming-Tips-for-Success/system-design/concepts/intro.md

 10. Do a quick storage capacity estimation for next 5 years
 11. Finally see if you need any specific data structure to improve upon the time complexity of core operation.
 Example: bloom filter, sorted set.

-about system design

 Things to cover while designing
 High-Level Design - how hld works
 Low-Level Design

 System design is the process of designing a system(any software application).
 So when we start designing any software system few things we keep in mind.

-Things to cover while designing:

 What all features application will have?
 How many users will access this?